 We offer a special discount for families of 3-6 that register together.
 The discount is automatically applied during the registration process.
 You don’t have to do anything extra besides register all of your family members at the same time!

-A Hang Out Pass will give you access to the land-based activities of Paddlefest.
+A Land Activities Pass will give you access to all the off-water activities of Paddlefest, including the Sunday Awards Dinner and the Saturday Beach Party.
 You won’t be able to participate in water-based activities or use our paddling equipment.

 View the registration page for more information.

 Register as soon as possible!
 It really helps us with planning Paddlefest and will give you a better deal as the price will increase a little as time goes on.

 You can register anytime before Saturday, August 3rd.
 Please register online, as we aren’t able to process on-site registrations.
 Those that do want to register on-site will be charged a manual registration fee.

 Unfortunately not.
 Our instructional clinics are only available to those who have registered for Paddlefest as either a paddler or youth paddler.